terraform-google-modules/terraform-example-foundation/3-networks/README.md

    git checkout -b production
    git push origin production
    ```
-1. Review the apply output in your Master's web UI (You might want to use the option to "Scan Multibranch Pipeline Now" in your Jenkins Master UI).
+1. Review the apply output in your Master's web UI (you might want to use the option to "Scan Multibranch Pipeline Now" in your Jenkins Master UI).
 1. After production has been applied, apply development and non-production.
 1. Merge changes to development
    ```
    git checkout -b development
    git push origin development
    ```
-1. Review the apply output in your Master's web UI (You might want to use the option to "Scan Multibranch Pipeline Now" in your Jenkins Master UI).
+1. Review the apply output in your Master's web UI (you might want to use the option to "Scan Multibranch Pipeline Now" in your Jenkins Master UI).
 1. Merge changes to non-production.
    ```
    git checkout -b non-production git push origin non-production
    ```
-1. Review the apply output in your Master's web UI (You might want to use the option to "Scan Multibranch Pipeline Now" in your Jenkins Master UI).
+1. Review the apply output in your Master's web UI (you might want to use the option to "Scan Multibranch Pipeline Now" in your Jenkins Master UI).

 1. You can now move to the instructions in the step [4-projects](../4-projects/README.md).

-### Deplying with Cloud Build
+### Deploying with Cloud Build

 1. Clone repo.
    ```